 For example, if one person is affected severely by the conduct considered to be a public nuisance and hundreds or thousands more are impacted in minor ways, the conduct that is causing the adverse impact could still potentially be considered a public nuisance because a large number of people are affected even though they are not affected all equally.

 The definition of public nuisance as outlined in N.R.S.
 202.450 refers to a “considerable number of people” in several different definitions of public nuisance.
-For example, you could be found to have caused a public nuisance for endangering the safety, health, comfort or repose of a considerable number of people or for causing a considerable number of persons to be insecure in life or in the use of property.
+For example, you could be found to have caused a public nuisance for endangering the safety, health, comfort or repose of a considerable number of people or for causing a considerable number of persons to be insecure in life or in the use of a property.

 If you have been accused of engaging in behavior that causes damage to a considerable number of people, even unequal damage, you should reach out to LV Criminal Defense as soon as possible to get help fighting charges of public nuisance.